Skip to main content

 Connecting the 5 Themes of Geography to History: A Vietnam War Museum Exhibit Project

-In our unit on the Vietnam War, I wanted students to understand more than just the political timeline.
-I wanted them to see how geography—region, place, movement—shaped the war in real and lasting ways.
-So we tried something new: a museum exhibit project organized around the Five Themes of Geography.
+In our Vietnam War unit, I wanted students to go beyond just memorizing a political timeline.
+I wanted them to understand how geography, including location, movement, regions, and human-environment interaction, shaped the war in lasting ways.
+To explore that, we tried something different: a museum exhibit project built around the Five Themes of Geography.

-Students worked indepentendly or with a partner, researching and designing exhibits that connected the war to at least three of the five themes of Geography: Location, Place, Human-Environment Interaction, Movement, and Region.
-Each project needed to include one artifact or display per theme, plus a short written explanation for each artifact.
-Some chose slide decks, others used poster board or dioramas.
-One student built a diorama with a LEGO helicopter hovering over a dense jungle scene, with tiny soldiers navigating the terrain below—an attempt to show how U.S. military strategy was shaped by Vietnam’s landscape.
+Students worked on their own or with a partner to research and design exhibits that connected the war to at least three of the five geography themes: Location, Place, Human-Environment Interaction, Movement, and Region.
+Each project needed to include one artifact or display for each theme used, along with a short written explanation.
+Some created slide decks, others used poster boards or dioramas.
+One student built a LEGO helicopter hovering over a jungle scene with small soldiers below.
+It was his way of showing how Vietnam’s dense landscape shaped U.S. military strategy.

-But what stood out most wasn’t the creativity—it was the thinking behind it.
+What stood out most was not the creativity.
+It was the thought behind it.

-One group mapped the Ho Chi Minh Trail and started asking questions about how supply routes worked when the U.S. had air superiority.
-Another pair created a display comparing two regions—North and South Vietnam—and added flags, photos, and quotes from leaders.
-Their write-up started with a basic explanation of political divisions, but by the end, they were asking whether the war had been inevitable once the country was split in half.
+One group mapped the Ho Chi Minh Trail and started asking how supply routes worked when the U.S. controlled the skies.
+Another pair compared North and South Vietnam, adding maps, flags, leader quotes, and photos.
+Their write-up started with basic facts about political divisions, but by the end they were asking whether the war was inevitable after the country was split.

 “Did the U.S. understand the geography at all?”